ddsrds/Hands-On-PDF/README.md

 	[4.2] - With the folder open, click on the "Hands On - PDF.ipynb" file to open it in the browser via Google Colab.

-	[4.3] - With the file open, look for step 3 titled "Step 1: Import, read, and analyze training and validation data files, with file paths specified for each dataset".
+	[4.3] - With the file open, look for step 3 titled "Step 5: Creating graphs to visualize statistical results dynamically and objectively after training".

 	[4.4] - Once you find this step, look for the phrases highlighted in red to change the file path addresses.